VB Lecture Notes - Animation

 Threading.Thread.Sleep(1000)

 where the parameter in the parentheses is the number of milliseconds.
 This statement makes the computer to stop for 1000 milliseconds (which is 1 second) each time it iterates the loop.
-So the following loop would make picObject animate more slowly

-For j = 1 To 5
+For J = 1 To 5

 Next